-- an allegation by a judge, AFA representative or other AFA member under rule 4.8 of aggression or suspected aggression by a dog at a flyball event; or - a report from the supervisory judge under rule 6.23 that a dog that has received signal cards for interference on multiple occasions leading to an assessment that the dog may be becoming a danger to other dogs.
+- the AFA committee receives an allegation by a judge, AFA representative or other AFA member under rule 4.8 of aggression or suspected aggression by a dog at a flyball event and refers the allegation to the dog incident sub-committee; or - the dog incident sub-committee identifies a report from the supervisory judge under rule 6.23 that a dog that has received repeated signal cards for interference on multiple occasions leading to an assessment that the dog may be becoming a danger to other dogs.

-Referral to dog incident sub-committee
+Investigation Referral to by dog incident sub-committee

-In each of the above circumstances the AFA committee will refer the matter to the dog incident subcommittee to investigate and report to the AFA committee.
+In each of the above circumstances the AFA committee will refer the matter to the dog incident subcommittee willto investigate and provide a report with recommendations to the AFA committee.